rajbos/rajbos.github.io/_posts/2021-05-13-home-setup.md

 date: 2021-05-13
 ---

 I got some questions recently on my office setup at home, so it might be helpful to share it here as well.
-I am happy to have the means to invest in my setup, even with a supporting employer who helps out with some of the financials.
-Some time ago I figured we'd be working from home for a while (due to the COVID pandemic) and it seemed like a good idea to invest in the place I work the most in: my home office.
+I am lucky to have the means to invest in my setup, even with a supporting employer who helps out with some of the financials since we all need to work from home these days instead of being at the customer's office.
+Some time ago I figured we'd be working this way for a while (due to the COVID pandemic) and it seemed like a good idea to invest in the place I work the most in: my home office.
 Even after the pandemic is over (hopefully) and people have more freedom to go into their work offices, the plan is to still work 2 or 3 days from home: I really don't have the wish to go back to the major traffic congestions we have in The Netherlands.
 That means that these investments will be used for a while and that helps with some of the decisions that where made.
 Even my partner agreed on that, hence why some of this stuff is over the top awesome 😁.

 ![Photo of my office setup before and after the investments](../images/20210513/20210513_HowItStarted.jpeg)